aws-samples/aws-lambda-zombie-workshop/README.md

 20\.
 Twilio sends data from their API with a content-type of "application/x-www-form-urlencoded", but Lambda requires the content-type to be "application/json" for any payload parameters sent to it.
 You will configure a Mapping Template so that API Gateway converts the content type of incoming messages into JSON before executing your backend Lambda TwilioProcessing function with the parameters.

 21\.
-On the Integration Request screen for your /zombie/twilio POST method, expand the **Body Mapping Templates** section and click **Add mapping template**.
+On the Integration Request screen for your /zombie/twilio POST method, expand the **Mapping Templates** section and click **Add mapping template**.
 In the textbox for "Content-Type", input **application/x-www-form-urlencoded** and click the little checkmark button to continue.
 Once you have clicked the little checkbox, a popup window will appear asking if you want to only allow requests that match the Content-Type you specified.
 Click **Yes, secure this integration**.
 A new section will appear below with a dropdown for **Generate Template**.
 Click that dropdown and select **Method Request Passthrough**.

 22\.
 A "Template" text editor window will appear.
 In this section you will input a piece of VTL transformation logic to convert the incoming Twilio data to JSON format.
 In this text editor, **delete all of the pre-filled content** and copy the following code into the editor.